romana/romana.github.io/deploy/datacenter.md

 ![Segmented Layer 2 Networks]({{ site.baseurl }}/images/SegL2.png)

 For these configurations, the Romana agent will install routes on hosts as it normally would for a layer 2 deployment.
-However, Romana will also advertise the pod network upstream to the router so that traffic can reach the other subnet.
+In addition, Romana will also advertise the pod network upstream to the router so that traffic can reach the other subnet.